 This section provides full coverage of all the possible causes of facet syndrome in the form of topical essays.
 Please enjoy the articles below which will be added as each is published:

 Facet joint injury can result from trauma to the spinal column.
 Typically injury affects the vertebral bones through fracture or dislocation.
 Facet joint fracture is usually painful, but will not necessarily result in persistent pain that truly qualifies as facet syndrome.
 Facet joint dislocation also rarely causes chronic pain once the joint is corrected in its functional alignment.
+Whiplash is a major source of facet syndrome symptomology.

 Mechanical facet joint pain describes symptoms that result from interactions within the joint during mobilization of the affected vertebral level.
 In essence, when the 2 vertebrae move against one another, the surfaces interact in a painful and sometimes damaging manner.